chaitanya170904/sustainability_tracker/README.md

-# Green Steps - Quick Start Guide
+# Sustainability Tracker - Quick Start Guide

 This guide will help you run the application on your local computer.